adavarski/k8s-kubeadm-vagrant-ansible/README.md

 This combination of Vagrant, Ansible and Kubeadm will give you a running Kubernetes Cluster within a few seconds.
-While I'm still working on HA features (see branches), ETCD is already clustered and equipped with TLS!
+, ETCD is already clustered and equipped with TLS!

 ## How to start
 Install Vagrant on your machine.
 Then start your VMs with a simple "vagrant up", afterwards you'll have 4 running VMs not knowing each other very good.